 Most dogs don’t like to wander far from their owners.
 If your dog has decided to go on a solo adventure, taking the following steps will increase your chances of finding them immediately.

 A loud noise, empty stomach or a passing cat are just a few of the developments that could cause your dog to go walkabout.
-If you’re faced with an empty house and a missing dog, then we suggest to take the following actions:
+If you’re faced with an empty house and a pet that’s not where they’re supposed to be, take the following actions:

 - Take a walk around your immediate neighbourhood calling your pet’s name